Competitor Usability Testing

 - Generative product research

 The process of conducting competitor usability tests is the same as when testing our own product.
 In this case we apply the same methodology to a different purpose by testing our competitor’s products or substitute goods.

 Where usability testing is an evaluative test of our own product and seeks to verify that the product functions sufficiently to deliver the value proposition, competitor usability testing is a generative method intended to create ideas for a potential solution.

 For example, to generate ideas on how to create a better U.S. tax experience, we could conduct usability testing on tax preparation in Sweden or India.
 The results and observations would not tell us whether the U.S. tax experience is good (it is not), but it may give us ideas around whether or not to improve the comprehensibility of the tax code, the tax submission process, or the tax rules themselves.

 Any results should be taken as generative rather than evaluative.
-Ideas generated tend to be highly unstructured and piecemeal, so they must be properly integrated in a viable solution.
+Ideas generated tend to be highly unstructured and piecemeal, so they must be properly integrated into a viable solution.

 Before building a solution, any ideas should be tested via alternative generative product research methods such as Solutions Interviews or Concierge Testing.